garrandall/popular-music-data/tracks/wish-you-were-gay-billie-eilish.md

 I just wanna make you feel okay
-But all you do is look the other way, hmm
+But all you do is look the other way, hm
 I can't tell you how much I wish I didn't wanna stay
 I just kinda wish you were gay
 I just kinda wish you were gay